 Life is not meant to be “Candle-lit Perfect”

-The most important thing is that we are quieting our hearts before the Lord and taking time to seek and know him more as we rest our cares upon him.
-We may not be able to study with flowers and colored pens surrounding us, but that does not mean our “Quiet Time” is any less holy.
+Most importantly, we are quieting our hearts before the Lord and taking time to seek and know him more as we rest our cares upon him.
+We may not be able to study with flowers and colored pens surrounding us, but that does not mean our “quiet time” is any less holy.
 When we come before the Throne in humble submission to learn and to grow, God can use whatever place we are in and whatever time we have.

 Give False Guilt to Jesus

 Guilt should always drive us back to Jesus.
 If it’s from Him then we go to Him to repent and get help.
 If it’s false guilt then we go to Him to be rid of it.
 He has given us our seasons of life and we are not sinners because our quiet time looks different from others’ or different from the ideal in our minds.